EGregg/PersonalizedGmailMassEmailer/README.md

 ### Developed for a user to send out many emails from a designated Gmail account, with the same body but with a few details changed to personalize it for each recipient.

+<strong> How It Works:</strong> <br>
+Running pythonGmailEmailer.py will attempt to attach genericPDF.pdf and genericIMAGE.jpg. pythonGmailEmailer.py will read line by line from genericPersonalization.txt and split each line into 3 indices, the first 2 will be substituted into the email message, the third index from a line will be the intended recipient. pythonGmailEmailer.py will read genericMessage.txt and insert the text from that file into the body of the email.

 <strong> Contents: </strong> <br>
 genericIMAGE.jpg<br>
 genericMessage.txt<br>